TJU-DRL-LAB/AI-Optimizer/README.md

 ![Ecology of Offline RL](https://github.com/TJU-DRL-LAB/AI-Optimizer/blob/main/offline-rl-algorithms/Framework%20of%20Offline%20RL.png)

 ## Self-supervised Reinforcement Learning (SSRL)
 SSRL repo contains the released codes of representative research works of TJU-RL-Lab on Self-supervised Representation Learning for RL.

+### Problem to Solve
-Since the RL agent always receives, processes, and delivers all kinds of data in the learning process (i.e., the typical Agent-Environment Interface), how to **properly represent such "data"** is naturally one key point to the effectiveness and efficiency of RL.
+Since the RL agent always _receives_, _processes_, and _delivers_ all kinds of data in the learning process (i.e., the typical Agent-Environment Interface), how to **properly represent such "data"** is naturally the key point to the effectiveness and efficiency of RL.

-In this branch, we focus on three key questions:
+In this branch, we focus on three key questions as follows:
-- **What should a good representation for RL be?**
+- **What should a good representation for RL be?
+(Theory)**
-- **How can we obtain or realize such good representations?**
+- **How can we obtain or realize such good representations?
+(Methodology)**
-- **How can we making use of good representations to improve RL?**
+- **How can we making use of good representations to improve RL?
+(Downstream Learning Tasks & Application)**

+### Core Idea
 Taking **Self-supervised Learning** (SSL) as our major paradigm for representation learning, we carry out our studies from four perspectives:
 **State Representation**,
 **Action Representation**,
 **Policy Representation**,
 **Environment (and Task) Representation**.

+### Contribution
 The central contribution of this repo is **A Unified Algorithmic Framework (Implementation Design) of SSRL Algorithm**, with the ultimate goal of establishing the ecology of SSRL, as illustrated below.